markusReinert/ExtremeSurgeAnalysis/README.md

 Statistical extreme value analysis of storm surge levels with Python.

-## Reference
+## Reference and Documentation

-This repository contains the code to the peer-reviewed article:
+The statistical analysis methods implemented by the code in this repository are documented in the peer-reviewed article:

 Markus Reinert, Lucia Pineau-Guillou, Nicolas Raillard, & Bertrand Chapron (2021). **Seasonal shift in storm surges at Brest revealed by